Executive Management Team

 Lise Kingo

-Previously Ms. Powell was Head of Strategy and Partnerships for the UN Global Compact.
+Prior to her position as Chief of Staff, Ms. Powell was Head of Strategy and Partnerships for the UN Global Compact.
 In this position, she led a range of strategic initiatives including those focused on connecting companies with the United Nations.

-Ms. Powell holds a Master of International Relations from the London School of Economics and a Bachelor of Political Science with honours from Queen's University in Canada
+Ms. Powell holds a Master of International Relations from the London School of Economics and a Bachelor of Political Science with honours from Queen's University in Canada.

 Sue Allchurch, Chief, Outreach & Engagement